PrimeCodeLabs/OptimaImg/README.md

 - Sharpen images to enhance edges.
 - Detect edges within images using the Sobel operator.
 - Apply a sepia tone filter to images for a vintage effect.
+- Adjust the saturation of images to enhance or mute colors.

 ## Installation